 This is a recent technique, wherein polar bodies, which are small cells produced during oogenesis, or the formation of the egg cell, are transferred into the donor egg instead of the parental nuclei or nuclear spindle.
 Polar bodies contain only the genetic material and do not develop into eggs since they lack mitochondria.
 It is hypothesized that this would reduce the transfer of mutant mitochondria into the donor egg.

-It is important to note that the safety and effectiveness of mitochondrial donation IVF is still being investigated and that there are still many risks and limitations associated with the technique.
+It is important to note that the safety and effectiveness of mitochondrial donation IVF are still being investigated and that there are still many risks and limitations associated with the technique.

-Note: SMA News Today is strictly a news and information website about the disease.
-It does not provide medical advice, diagnosis, or treatment.
+Mitochondrial Disease News is strictly a news and information website about the disease.
+It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.